 Faculty Professional Development

-We also ensure that our leadership and teacher teams are effectively trained and empowered to carry out our strategic plan and school-level improvement plans by providing ongoing local and off-site training.
-With education partners like First District RESA, the Georgia Leadership Institute for School Improvement (GLISI), the Georgia Department of Education and more, we have trained our administrators and faculty in standards-based classrooms, professional learning communities, school improvement, state curriculum standards and more.
+Bulloch County School's ensures that its leadership and faculty are effectively trained and empowered to carry out the district's strategic plan and school-level improvement plans by providing ongoing local and off-site training.
+With education partners like First District RESA, the Georgia Leadership Institute for School Improvement (GLISI), the Georgia Department of Education and more, the district trains administrators and faculty in standards-based classrooms, professional learning communities, school improvement planning, state curriculum standards, instructional technology and data analysis tools, and more.

 College & Career Readiness